 Remote kidney donation allows someone who wants to donate a kidney to a friend or family member in a distant city to donate to that friend or family member without requiring the donor to travel to the transplant center in that distant city.

 Remote donation mitigates the challenges related to traveling for donation, such as the cost of traveling for both the workup process before transplant and the transplant itself.
 It also allows the donor to recover at home instead of in a hotel or relative’s home as long-distance travel after donation is usually not advised for at least a week post-surgery.

 There are Three Types of Remote Donation:

 Remote Standard Voucher Donation

-Remote standard voucher donation occurs when a donor donates at a transplant centers close to them, through the Voucher Program, on behalf of a loved one who is at a different transplant center in a distant city in advance of that loved one being matched for a kidney.
+Remote standard voucher donation occurs when a donor donates at a transplant center close to them, through the Voucher Program, on behalf of a loved one who is at a different transplant center in a distant city in advance of that loved one being matched for a kidney.
 The recipient of the voucher will be given prioritization through the NKR for a living donor transplant when they are ready for transplant and a match is found for them.
 Learn more about the Standard Voucher Program.

 Remote Paired Donation

 Remote Direct Donation

 When a donor donates through the remote donation network, the NKR utilizes proven logistics systems pioneered in kidney swaps by the National Kidney Registry over the past decade to safely transport the kidney from the donor’s local transplant center to the transplant center in the distant city.

 Below is a map of the centers that participate in the remote donation network.